didarulshahriar37/HallVerse/README.md

 Account Security:
 - Students can update their password with current password verification.
+- Students MUST change their password upon first login if using the default password.
-- Password update enforces a minimum 8-character requirement for enhanced security.
+- Password update enforces a minimum 8-character requirement and prevents reuse of existing or default passwords.

 **Admin Features** <br>
 Interactive Dashboard: <br>